zulfnore/maera/docs/shells/class/index.md

 ---
 layout: default
-title:  "Building the framework Class"
+title:  "Building the shell Class"
 category: development
 tags: development
 ---

-Our main framework class will contain all the functionality of our framework.
-We will be loading our stylesheets, sripts and anything else required by our framework here.
+Our main shell class will contain all the functionality of our shell.
+We will be loading our stylesheets, sripts and anything else required by our shell here.

 {% highlight php linenos=table %}
 <?php

 /**
-* The Framework
+* The Shell
 */
 class Maera_Framework_Core {